eNMS-automation/eNMS/docs/source/automation/services.md

 Viewing device and service Logs is available at all the above same results locations.
-The Log view panel automatically pops up when a service or workflow is manually initiated via the Services Management table or via Workflow Builder, and the log window automatically scroll as logs occur.
+The Log view panel automatically pops up when a service or workflow is manually initiated via the Services Management table or via Workflow Builder, and the log window automatically scrolls as logs occur.
-Logs for scheduled tasks or REST API initiated automation jobs produce logs, they but do not cause the Log view panel to open.
+Logs for scheduled tasks or REST API initiated automation jobs produce logs, but they do not cause the Log view panel to open.

-The Log view panel allows for the selection of a historical runtime to view logs for, and the panel has a `Download Logs` button to download the text logs to the user's browser.
+The Log view panel allows for the selection of a historical runtimes to view logs for, and the panel has a `Download Logs` button to download the text logs to the user's browser.